 Best: Amusement Parks

 There’s no more exciting place in New Jersey than Morey’s Piers, the three amusements parks clustered in a 12-block span of the Wildwood boardwalk.
 Combined, the parks boast more than 100 rides and attractions.
 Mariner’s Pier has the air of a traditional amusement park, with classic rides such as the Teacups and the Giant Wheel.
 Surfside Pier feels like a seaside carnival, with endless games and the glow of neon lights.
 Adventure Pier is the spot where thrill seekers kiss the sky on rides like SkyCoaster and SpringShot.
 But the entertainment isn’t limited to roller coasters and ring tosses.
-Culturally minded adults can peruse artBox, a 10,000-square-foot interactive artists’ colony comprising 11 brightly painted shipping containers that double as artist studios.
+Brimming with artifacts from the 1950s and ‘60s, culturally minded adults can visit the Doo Wop Experience Museum to learn more about the architecture, music and arts that made Wildwood famous in its heyday.

 Read More: Destination: The Wildwoods.